 Uptight: The Velvet Underground Story

-With three TV channels and no internet, we were raised by Puffins; for long stretches of our lives reading was the best (and sometimes, the only) way to pass the time.
-In X Libris we return to the books that made us and analyse what makes them great.
+We were raised by Puffins.
+With three TV channels and no internet, for long stretches of our lives reading was the best (and sometimes, the only) way to pass the time.
+Here we return to the books that made us and analyse what makes them great.

 Preface